 - Problems with existing solutions that hinder business or technical performance

-Reviewing – Epics that reach this state warrant some further time and effort.
+Reviewing – Epics that reach this step warrant some further time and effort.
 Here, they are roughly sized, along with an estimate of value.
 Time investment is limited to the discussion level, with perhaps some preliminary investigation.
-Next, the epic will be elaborated in the Epic Hypothesis Statement format (see epic).
+Next, the epic will be elaborated in the Epic Hypothesis Statement format (see Epic).
 Since the investment of time is now increasing, a WIP limit is applied to restrict the number of epics being reviewed.
 Sources of business benefit are identified and epics are prioritized using Weighted Shortest Job First (WSJF).
-Epics that rise to the top are pulled into the next state, ‘Analyzing,’ as soon as space is available in the Kanban.
+Epics that rise to the top are pulled into the next step, ‘Analyzing,’ as soon as space is available in the Kanban.

-Analyzing – Epics that make it to this state merit more rigorous analysis and require further investment.
+Analyzing – Epics that make it to this step merit more rigorous analysis and require further investment.
 Epic Owners take responsibility for this ongoing work.
-They establish an active collaboration among Enterprise Architects, System and Solution Architects, Agile teams, Product and Solution Management.
+They establish an active collaboration among Enterprise Architects, System and Solution Architects, Agile teams, and Product and Solution Management.
 Other key stakeholders on the potentially involved ARTs and Solution Trains may also be included.
 Alternatives are explored for the Solution and its design and implementation.
-A lean business case, with a ‘go’ or ‘no-go’ recommendation, is developed; and options for internal development and/or outsourcing are also considered.
+A lightweight business case, with a ‘go’ or ‘no-go’ recommendation, is developed; and options for internal development and/or outsourcing are also considered.

 Most importantly, (see epic) a Minimum Viable Product (MVP) is developed after the Lean Startup Cycle.
 It includes the smallest portion of the epic needed to understand whether the ‘Epic Hypothesis Statement’ is true or not.
 This MVP will be the part of the epic flowing through the rest of the portfolio Kanban system.

-Since epics in this state use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied here.
+Since epics in this step use scarce resources and, more importantly, imply a substantial upcoming investment, a WIP limit is applied here.
 The approval of epics is an important economic decision from the Enterprise.
 It can only be made by the appropriate authority, based on the developed business case.
-Epics that meet the ‘go’ criteria are usually approved by a subset of LPM and are moved to the ‘Portfolio Backlog’ state.
+Epics that meet the ‘go’ criteria are usually approved by a subset of LPM and are moved to the ‘Portfolio Backlog’ step.

 Implementing – As capacity becomes available, epics are pulled into the relevant Solution or Program Kanban, where they usually undergo further analysis.
 For example, the epics are split into capabilities and features, and acceptance criteria are established.